Azure/fta-cloudarchitecture/docs/cloud-fundamentals.md

 example, you might need strong consistency within a transactional system but eventual consistency for replicas across regions, or to synchronise data to an analytics system or third party.
 Having clear requirements from business stakeholders is critical to making an informed decision on consistency levels.

-Some data stores, like Cosmos DB, let you control the consistency level at the transaction level to meet your requirements.
+Some data stores, like Cosmos DB, even let you control the consistency level for individual transactions, which can help to meet more complex requirements.

 > 📖 Read more about data store and consistency level selection in
 > [Application Architecture Guide - Use the best data store for the job].